TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 Is rolling your own auth better?
 Is using a third-party component better?
 There’s no clear right or wrong answer.
 This will depend on your situation, your business strategy, your manpower, and ultimately the risk you’re willing to take.
 Either way, upholding a robust security posture is essential for the long-term success of any project.[^risk]
 {% endalert %}

 [Previously, we discussed processes to reduce the risk of supply chain attacks](#2-an-application-is-as-secure-as-its-weakest-link), such as dependency management and {% abbr "SCA", "Software Component Analysis" %}.
-Relevant to this discussion is: **Should you automatically apply patches/updates?**
+Relevant to this discussion is: **Should you automatically apply patches/updates?** Here's the breakdown:

 * If you don’t auto-apply updates...
 Your system is stable, but you risk exposing yourself to critical issues in the long term, unless you manually update.
 (Decent strategy for production-critical systems, such as life-support at a hospital?)
 * If you auto-apply updates...
 You get the latest features and security fixes, but you risk ingesting a supply chain attack (like xzutils).
 Even so, a patch for that attack will be auto-applied.
 (Good strategy for high-risk items with many vulnerabilities like routers, your OS, your browser.)